Wednesday, April 15, 2026

 Brain stimulation: How AI enables new treatments for neurological diseases

-Neurological diseases affect our nervous system – including diseases such as epilepsy, stroke, multiple sclerosis, migraine, Parkinson’s disease and dementia.
+Neurological disorders affect our nervous system—including conditions such as epilepsy, stroke, multiple sclerosis, migraine, Parkinson’s disease, and dementia.
 Depression also often has neurobiological causes.
-These are diseases that have developed massively in recent decades: The number of cases worldwide has risen by 59 percent since 1990, and more than 3.4 billion people are affected.
-The number of Alzheimer’s and Parkinson’s diseases could double by 2050.
+These disorders have become increasingly prevalent in recent decades: globally, the number of cases has risen by 59 percent since 1990, and more than 3.4 billion people are affected.
+By 2050, the number of cases of Alzheimer’s and Parkinson’s disease could double.

 Drug therapies are usually the first treatment option.
 However, this classic approach is not enough – because what happens if the medication does not work and the side effects are a major problem?
 What if brain surgery poses too high a risk?
 For this reason, alternative treatment methods are being researched.
 One of these approaches is neurostimulation, which has been in use for epilepsy since 2022.